chrizzFTD/printree/README.md

       |-- 0: True
       `-- 1: False
 ```
-New formatters can change each of the string representations of the tree.
-The main members to override from the provided classes are:
+The main members to override are:
 - `ROOT`
 - `EDGE`
 - `BRANCH_NEXT`